RiftValleySoftware/RVS_IPAddress/README.md

 To use this, simply add the [RVS_IPAddress/RVS_IPAddress.swift](https://github.com/RiftValleySoftware/RVS_IPAddress/blob/master/RVS_IPAddress/RVS_IPAddress.swift) file to your project; copying it wherever you want.

-All the rest of the stuff is for testing, validating and sharing.
+All the rest of the stuff in the project is for testing, validating and sharing.

 Start With A String
 -